Poovalingam-17/DSA/Recursion/Subsets Using Recursion/README.md

 After solving this problem, you will understand:

-* How recursion can generate all possible combinations.
+- How to generate subsets using recursion.
-* How the Include/Exclude technique works.
+- How the Include/Exclude technique works.
-* How recursion trees represent decisions.
+- How to construct a recursion tree.
-* Why `2^N` subsets are possible.
+- Why the number of subsets is `2^N`.
-* How to define a recursive base case.
+- How to define a recursive base case.
-* How to combine results from recursive calls.
+- How to combine results from multiple recursive calls.
+- How exponential algorithms work.
-* The difference between subsets, subsequences, and substrings.
+- The difference between subsets, subsequences, and substrings.
-* How to analyze exponential algorithms.
+- How recursion is used in backtracking problems.

 ---

 ## 💼 Interview Perspective

-The Include/Exclude technique is a fundamental pattern in DSA interviews.
+This problem is useful for understanding recursion and is a common foundation for more advanced backtracking problems.

 ### Common Interview Questions

-**1. How many subsets does a set of N elements have?**
+**1. How many subsets does a string with `N` characters have?**

 ```text
 2^N